h3abionet/h3aphenstds/Cardiovascular Disease Toolkit v2.0/README.md

 ## Description

 The Cardiovascular Disease (CVD) toolkit can be used to collect essential phenotypes associated with CVD related research, including; Anthropometrics, CVD History (Angina, Heart Attack, Congestive Heart Failure, Thyroid Disease) and more.
-This document establishes guidelines (particularly applicable in Africa) on how to use the toolkit and collect detailed, relevant and harmonized phenotype and exposure data for research.

 ## Phenotypes